 Mexican Bulldogs

-The flat short coat is smooth and thick, coming in a range of colours, including yellow, fawn, red and brindle, but the most popular and common dogs today are white-coated, with darker markings of various shades.
-Average height is around 25 inches, although much smaller examples can still be found.
-In Mexico to improve their bloodlines.
-In its native country, the Perro de Toro Mexicano can occasionally still be found as a farm dog and property guardian, as well as a MODERATELY successful pit-fighter.
+The Perro de Toro Mexicano, or Mexican Bulldog, has a flat, short, smooth, and thick coat that comes in a range of colors, including yellow, fawn, red, and brindle.
+However, the most popular and common dogs today are white-coated with darker markings of various shades.
+The average height of the breed is around 25 inches, though smaller examples can still be found.
+In Mexico, efforts have been made to improve the breed’s bloodlines, and the Perro de Toro Mexicano can still occasionally be found as a farm dog and property guardian.
+The breed also has a history as a moderately successful pit-fighter, although it is primarily valued for its strength, protectiveness, and loyalty.